 - Managing Yourself or Your Fundraising Team according to their Strengths

 - Building Trust at Work

 - Discovering your center- Who you REALLY are-and what will make you satisfied at work

 The Fundraising Career Conference

-On top of all of this, as a service to our fundraising tribe, each year in April we create the online Fundraising Career Conference.
-Since 2015 we have had over 1,000 participants in this conference.
+On top of all of this,for four years I directed the online Fundraising Career Conference.
+We have had over 1900 attendees at this conference.